Alice is a dedicated online writer who enjoys researching human health topics and presenting them in digestible ways.

 The Black Death was one of the most calamitous pandemics in the history of mankind, leading to the death of millions of people in Eurasia.
 It was also referred to as the Great Bubonic Plague or the Pestilence.
-The cause of the pandemic was believed to be Yersinia pestis, which is a bacterium that causes several plague forms, and is present in fleas living on rodents.
+The cause of the pandemic was believed to be Yersinia pestis, which is a bacterium that causes several plague forms and is present in fleas living on rodents.

 As the first significant plaque outbreak in Europe and second plaque pandemic, the Black Death severely affected the religious, social and economic standing of Europe.
 It is believed that the origin of the disease was in Central or East Asia before it reached Crimeria in 1343 via the Silk Road.
-From Crimeria, fleas on black rats probably traveled with the disease on Genoese trader ships across the Mediterranean Basin and Italian Peninsula.
+From Crimeria, fleas on black rats probably traveled with the disease on Genoese trader ships across the Mediterranean Basin and the Italian Peninsula.

 In addition to human beings, the Black Death plague also affected chickens, cows, goats, pigs and sheep.